Patient Information Leaflets (PILs)

 The offer to provide details of source materials used to inform British Association of Dermatologists' PILs is for instances where the advice provided perhaps does not reflect local practice, and not an offer to conduct literature searches or supply bibilographic materials for your own research.

-It can spread outside the original area of skin damage.
+Spread beyond the original area of skin damage.